 MARNING: Never connect heater to private (non-utility) gas wells.
 This gas is commonly known as wellhead gas.

-The installer must supply an external regulator for liquid propane.
-The external regulator is provided by the gas supplier for natural gas.
+The installer must supply an external regulator.
 The external regulator will reduce incoming gas pressure.
-You must reduce incoming gas pressure to between 11 and 14 in. of water column for propane and between 5 and 10.5 in. of water column for natural gas.
+You must reduce incoming gas pressure to between 11 and 14 inches of water column for propane and between 5 and 10.5 inches of water column for natural gas.
 If you do not reduce incoming gas pressure, heater regulator damage could occur.
-Install external regulator with the vent pointing down as shown in Fig. 11.
+Install external regulator with the vent pointing down as shown in Figure 6.
 Pointing the vent down protects it from freezing rain or sleet.

-Fig. 10 - Gas Regulator Location and Gas Line Access Into Stove Cabinet
+Figure 5 - Gas Regulator Location and Gas Line Access into Stove Cabinet

-Fig. 11 - External Regulator With Vent Pointing Down
+Figure 6 - External Regulator With Vent Pointing Down

-CAUTION: Use only new black iron or steel pipe.
+A CAUTION: Use only new black iron or steel pipe.
 Internally tinned copper tubing may be used in certain areas.
 Check your local codes.
-Use pipe of 1⁄2 in. diameter or greater to allow proper volume gas to heater.
+Use pipe of 1⁄2 inch diameter or greater to allow proper volume gas to heater.
 If pipe is too small, loss of pressure will occur.
-Installation must include an equipment shutoff valve, union, and plugged 1/8-in.
-NPT tap.
+Installation must include an equipment shutoff valve, union, and plugged 1/8-inch NPT tap.
 Locate NPT tap within reach for test gauge hook up.
-NPT tap must be upstream from heater (see Fig. 12).
+NPT tap must be upstream from heater (see Figure 7).

 IMPORTANT: Install equipment shutoff valve in an accessible location.
 The equipment shutoff valve is for turning on or shutting off the gas to the appliance.
 Apply pipe joint sealant lightly to male threads.
 This will prevent excess sealant from going into pipe.
-Excess sealant in pipe could result in clogged heater valves.
+Excess sealant in pipe could result in cloqged heater valves.

-CAUTION: Use pipe joint sealant that is resistant to gas (PROPANE or NG).
-We recommend that you install a sediment trap in a supply line as shown in Fig. 12.
+A CAUTION: Use pipe joint sealant that is resistant to gas (PROPANE or NG).
+We recommend that you install a sediment trap in a supply line as shown in Figure 7.
 Locate sediment trap where it is within reach for cleaning and not likely to freeze.
 Install in the piping system between fuel supply and heater.
 A sediment trap traps moisture and contaminants.
 This keeps them from going into heater controls.
 If sediment trap is not installed or is installed incorrectly, heater may not run properly.

-CAUTION: Avoid damage to regulator.
+A CAUTION: Avoid damage to regulator.
 Hold gas regulator with wrench when connecting into gas piping and/or fittings.
 NG Models: 5 in. to 10.5 in.
 W.C.
-Gas supplier provides external regulator for natural gas.
+Gas supplier provide external regulator for natural gas.

-Fig. 12 - Gas Connection
+Figure 7 - Gas Connection